 My poems contain symbols, metaphors, satire and the occasional cliché.
 Since I’m not a Purist, I write in a free-verse and social commentary style.
 I’m an idealist at heart, so in the interest of time and in order to convey the message, I employ ambiguity as a poetic device to fill in the gaps.
 In layman terms, this allows the reader to determine his/her own conclusion.
 Because at the end of the day, people only see, what they want to see, and close their eyes to the rest.

 Try to be concise in your writing and remove as many redundant words as possible.
 Do not give into the temptation of going off on a tangent, in order to create a subplot or minor point; stay on course, you’re a specialist not a generalist.
 Remember that a short poem is more to the point than a long winded one.
 Avoid using adverbs and adjectives that don’t add necessary color or tone to your statement.
 If an expression doesn’t make an impact after adding a modifier to it, does it really need it?
 If you are using a metaphor, it is not necessary to define it.
 It is better to be ambiguous, then to have to explain your plot with a simile.
 A hook is more important, then rhyming words.
 Always maintain your integrity, by being authentic with your feelings.
 If you are the protagonist or antagonist in your story, do not switch sides (stay in character), otherwise you will be perceived as incoherent.
 Do not transition your voice, or play the devil’s advocate, unless it is necessary for the moral of the story.
-Do not get discouraged if your poetry is not well received; most of mine are base hits; home runs are few and far between.
+Do not become discouraged if your poetry is not well received—most of mine are base hits, home runs are few and far between.

 Poet for Hire

 If you are interested in getting a fresh perspective on your manuscript, I am available to proofread, edit, critique or collaborate on your poetry and articles (See Contact Page for cost).
-In order to familiarize yourself with my writing style, feel free to read my quotes and poems on my blog.
+In order to familiarize yourself with my writing style, feel free to read my posts on my blog.
 Please note, that I use Microsoft word exclusively in my writing.
 Before submitting a manuscript for consideration, please read the recommendations and best practices listed above.